 Principles of energy conversion.
-Performance of heat exchangers and efficiency of refrigerators, fans, motors, turbines, and compressors.
-Thermodynamics of combustion processes.
-Environmental, economic, and societal aspects of energy generation from fossil fuel, solar, wind, nuclear, and geothermal systems.
-Laboratory experiments.
+Performance of heat exchangers and efficiency of gas and steam turbines.

+Thermodynamics of combustion processes in gas, vapor and combined power cycles.
+Regeneration and cogeneration in thermal power plants.
+Renewable energy systems.
+Technical, environmental, economic, and societal aspects of energy generation from fossil fuel, hydro, solar, wind, nuclear, and geothermal systems.